Alan Henning: Early life

-Henning was a taxi driver in Salford, Greater Manchester, in North West England before he travelled to Syria in December 2013 to be a volunteer aid worker.
-He lived in Eccles, Greater Manchester.
-There has also been a fundraising page set up to help his family.
+Henning was a taxi driver in Eccles, Salford, Greater Manchester, in North West England before he traveled to Syria in December 2013 to volunteer as an aid worker.
+He lived in Eccles, Greater Manchester with his family.
+A fundraising page was also set up to help support his family following his death.

 He was married to Barbara, and had two children, Lucy and Adam.

 Kidnapping

 In December 2013, Henning was part of a team of volunteers delivering goods and funds to people affected by Syria's civil war.
 He was abducted on 26 December 2013 by masked gunmen, according to other people in his aid convoy.
+Henning was captured during ISIL's occupation of the Syrian city of Al-Dana.
+Local colleagues had warned Henning not to cross the border into Syria, but he insisted on going to ensure the safe delivery of humanitarian supplies.

+At the time of his capture, Henning was working as a driver for the Worcester-based charity Al-Fatiha Global.
+Henning was shown at the end of David Haines's execution video, released on 13 September 2014, and was referred to as being the next victim by Mohammed Emwazi, who the media described as "Jihadi John" of the ISIL cell known as The Beatles.
+A video of Henning's beheading was released on 3 October 2014.

+The British Foreign Office withheld news of Henning's capture while it attempted to negotiate his release.

+In an al-Qaeda magazine interview, spokesman Adam Gadahn condemned the beheading.
+After his murder, British Prime Minister David Cameron ordered MI5, MI6, and GCHQ to track down and either kill or capture his killer.
+Emwazi was ultimately killed in an American drone strike in 2015.

 Beheading

-A video released on 3 October 2014 shows his apparent beheading; the executioner blames it on the UK for its joining the U.S.-led bombing campaign against ISIS.
+A video released on 3 October 2014 shows Henning's apparent beheading.
+The executioner identified as "Jihadi John" from the ISIL cell known as The Beatles, blamed the execution on the UK's involvement in the U.S.-led bombing campaign against ISIS.

-Before he is beheaded, Henning appears on camera, handcuffed behind his back and in a kneeling position, next to a knife-wielding masked man (Jihadi John, of the ISIL cell known as The Beatles).
-Henning speaks, referencing the British Parliament's decision to participate in a coalition of countries, such as the United States, that have banded together to bomb the Islamic State in Iraq and Syria.
+Before the beheading, Henning appears on camera, handcuffed behind his back and in a kneeling position, next to a knife-wielding masked man (Jihadi John).
+Henning speaks, referencing the British Parliament's decision to join the coalition of countries, such as the United States, that have banded together to bomb the Islamic State in Iraq and Syria.

-The end of the video shows American aid worker Peter Kassig, and a threat to his life.
+The video concludes with a threat to the life of American aid worker Peter Kassig.